 Cubby gets labels

 I made a special trip to two different craft stores to buy my fun metal labels, and guess what?
 They didn’t have enough, I needed 12, AND plus they were way TOO expensive.

-I had some small screws that were the wrong color, so after pre drilling holes and attaching my labels I sprayed a squirt of oil rubbed bronze on my scrap board and then used a cheap water color brush to paint the screws to match.
+Having small screws that were the wrong color, I sprayed a squirt of oil rubbed bronze on my scrap board and then used a cheap water color brush to paint the screws to match.
+This was done after pre drilling holes and attaching my labels

 I used the middle section of the original label and had my circuit draw and cut for me, then I just popped them into each label.
-I guess you could spray adhesive them, but they fit so perfectly I don’t think you need it.
+You could spray adhesive them, but they fit so perfectly I don’t think you need it.
 I am pretty excited about them…I think they look real! eeeek!

 I think the reclaimed wood paper was the perfect pattern for the backs of the cubbies.

 Now that I have my fun cubby organizer I just have to decide where to put it.
 It would be perfect in the craft room…